Skip to Content

 An Integrated Resource Plan is a long-term planning process to identify EWEB’s energy needs and the best resource options to meet those needs.
 There are two main components to a standard IRP: an Energy Resource Study that relies on modeling and analysis and public input to provide a 20-year look at future portfolio options and a nearer-term (2-5 year) Action Plan.
 Best resource options will be identified in accordance with EWEB’s organizational values.

 An IRP is a long-term modeling exercise to assess a utility’s energy needs over the next 20 years and identify the best mix of resource options to meet those needs.
 Unlike Investor-Owned Utilities (IOUs), EWEB as a public utility is not required to complete an IRP on a specific timeframe.
 EWEB had completed an IRP in 2011, but with demand staying steady, had not undergone a full-scale IRP again until 2022-2023.
-EWEB is now planning to conduct regular IRPs on a 2-year cycle with the previous IRP finished in summer 2023 and the following IRP expected to be completed in summer 2025.
+EWEB is now planning to conduct regular IRPs on a 2-year cycle.
+For 2025, staff are preparing an Energy Resource Study (ERS) to compare the BPA product options for the 20-year Provider of Choice contract.
+The 2025 ERS will be used to inform management’s BPA product recommendation.

 These long-term power supply decisions are made within the context of state and regional climate policy and changing regulations, rising energy demands via customer decarbonization / electrification efforts, and the physical realities of a changing climate on temperatures and hydro conditions.
 Additionally, EWEB must live our values, one of which is to maintain a focus on affordability.
 The climate benefits of electrification depend on both the cost and the carbon content of electricity.
 If the shift to low-carbon power supplies causes a material increase in electric rates, the incentive to electrify will be reduced, and the overall cost burden on average customers will increase.
 Keeping EWEB rates low is climate action.